 Canadian Statistics Advisory Council

-The Canadian Statistics Advisory Council (CSAC) provides the Chief Statistician and the Minister of Innovation, Science and Economic Development with impartial and independent advice on matters concerning the overall quality of Canada's national statistical system which will help ensure that Statistics Canada remains one of the world's top statistical agencies.
+The Canadian Statistics Advisory Council (CSAC) provides the Chief Statistician and the Minister of Innovation, Science and Industry with impartial and independent advice on matters concerning the overall quality of Canada's national statistical system which will help ensure that Statistics Canada remains one of the world's top statistical agencies.
 Additional information on this council and its members is available in the following section: Canadian Statistics Advisory Council.

 Professional advisory committees

 A network of professional advisory committees in major subject areas ensures the continuous review of the Agency’s statistical outputs and helps set priorities and foster program relevance.

 Bilateral relationships with federal departments